Na Lima Hana Festival Kauai, ... Kumuhonua (back to the source),

 Learn about Hawaiian cultural practices, participate in workshops and enjoying outstanding entertainment, music, dance and food!

 Na Lima Hana means many hands working.
-This three-day festival (October 18, 19 and 20) at the Grand Hyatt Kauai Resort and Spa, (plus the ANA workshop, Oct.
-17 & 18, presents a host of Hawaiian cultural practitioners offering activities, demonstrations, entertainment and learning experiences.
+This three-day festival October 17th, 18th AND 19th at the Grand Hyatt Kauai Resort and Spa, (plus the ANA workshop), Oct.
+15th, 16th, 17th, presents a host of Hawaiian cultural practitioners offering activities, demonstrations, entertainment and learning experiences.
 Literally, many hands are working to teach and learn these fascinating skills.
 Learn all about lei-making, weaving with endemic plants, uses of medicinal plants, salt-making, drum-making, lomilomi (traditional massage), lau hala weaving, kapa (tapa) making, carving, ancient chants, hula kahiko, the uses of kalo (taro) and stone carving.
 Enjoy Hawaiian food and entertainment too.
-The Hawaii Lodging and Tourism Association -Kauai is also hosting a cultural field trip and learning sessions during the festival.
+(PENDING) The Hawaii Lodging and Tourism Association -Kauai is also hosting a cultural field trip and learning sessions during the festival.

 The theme, kumuhonua, means "learning by going back to the source."
 All cultural practitioners convey the original sources of their knowledge, explaining how a particular cultural skill, craft, practice or tradition was taught to them; what was their source.
-Photo of Na Kane O Keoneloa by Anne E. O'Malley.
+Photo of Na Kane o Keoneloa, courtesy of Anne O`Malley

 Event Schedule subject to change - events are at the Grand Hyatt Kauai Resort and Spa in the Poipu Beach area of Kaua`i.

 Tuesday, October 15th, Wednesday, October 16th and Thursday, October 17th

 8:00 a.m. - 5 p.m.: ANA Grant Workshop - Please call (808 240-6369 to register